KERN

 KERN (1180 AM) is a commercial radio station licensed to Wasco-Greenacres, California, and serving the Bakersfield metropolitan area.
 It airs a talk radio radio format and is owned by American General Media.
-The radio studios and offices are in the American General Media complex at 1400 Easton Drive, STE 134 in Bakersfield.
+The station's studios and offices are in the American General Media complex on Easton Drive in Bakersfield.

 Weekdays begin with a local news and interview show, "First Look with Scott Cox".
 Ralph Bailey hosts another local show in afternoon drive time.
 The rest of the weekday schedule comes from nationally syndicated conservative talk programs: Armstrong & Getty, The Charlie Kirk Show, The Clay Travis and Buck Sexton Show, Ag Today and Red Eye Radio.
 Weekends feature shows on health, money, real estate, home repair, law and computers.
 Weekend syndicated shows include Kim Komando, Bill Cunningham and Bruce DuMont.
 Some weekend hours are paid brokered programming.
 Most hours begin with an update from Townhall Radio News with local news from the KERN newsroom.

 KERN is the flagship station of the Bakersfield College Renegades sports teams and Cal State Bakersfield Men's Basketball.

 Transmitter and FM translator

 KERN operates with 10,000 watts.
-AM 1180 is a clear-channel frequency, reserved for Class A WHAM in Rochester, New York, so KERN uses a directional antenna to avoid interference.
-The transmitter is off Jackson Avenue in Wasco.

-Programming is simulcast on an FM translator at 96.1 MHz.
-The station calls itself "KERN News Talk 96.1 and AM 1180."
+It uses a directional antenna to avoid interference with clear-channel WHAM in Rochester, New York.
+KERN's transmitter is off Jackson Avenue in Wasco.
+Programming is simulcast on a translator at 96.1 MHz.